 Cosmochemistry and Planetary Materials

-I have a graduate student position available to work with me in the Planetary Material Research Group on the in-situ coordinated analysis (e.g., NanoSIMS, FIB-SEM, TEM) of isotopic anomalies associated with circumstellar grains and organic matter in micrometeorites and interplanetary dust particles.
-The project will also contribute to the development of analytical protocols for the analysis of the isotopic and elemental compositions of asteroid materials that will be returned by the NASA OSIRIS-REx and JAXA Hayabusa II missions.
+We are seeking a graduate student to join the Planetary Material Research Group to contribute towards our sample-based understanding of the solar system.
+The candidate will work on several projects involving the in-situ coordinated analysis (e.g., EPMA, NanoSIMS, FIB-SEM, TEM) of returned samples and meteorites.
+The project will focus on the development of analytical protocols for the analysis of the isotopic and elemental compositions of primitive meteorite samples and materials that will be returned by the NASA OSIRIS-REx mission.